crowdsecurity/crowdsec-docs/crowdsec-docs/versioned_docs/version-v1.4.0/notification_plugins/telegram.md

 # The following template receives a list of models.Alert objects
 # The output goes in the http request body

-# Replace with your Telegram chat ID
+# Replace XXXXXXXXX with your Telegram chat ID
 format: |
   {
    "chat_id": "-XXXXXXXXX",